hari747pilot/crypto/README.md

 # crypto
-this gonna encrypt and decrypt any file.... techincally any file
+this tool gonna encrypt and decrypt any file.... technically any file(audio,video,img,raw,txt,etc....)
+# NOTE
+be aware of 'secret.key' this will automatically generate in tha absence of key this file in mandatory to decrypt every secret.key is unique it is nearly impossible to regenerat same key again so make sure to have a back-up

 # REQUIREMENT
      Update: apt-get update